 Change Your Filters Regularly to Improve Air Quality

-Make sure to change your filters when the manufacturer recommends.
+Changing your HVAC air filters is important, make sure you do so when the manufacturer recommends.
 This helps avoid allergens building up inside your air conditioning unit as well as ensuring that you get good flow and reducing strain on the motor, saving energy and extending the life of your system.
-You should also get your system checked and inspected in the spring before you start really needing it.
+You should also consider preventive ac maintenance in the spring before you start really needing it.

 Prevent Mold in Your AC Unit